Self-employment: What counts as self-employment for UC?

 According to the DWP ADM (Chapter H4), the concept of ‘trade, profession or vocation’ is taken from tax law.
 A person will either be a sole-trader or in a partnership with other(s).

 The ADM includes a list of items that should be taken into account when determining if a person is engaged in a trade.
+These are based on the ‘badges of trade’ developed by the courts for tax law.
 No one point is exhaustive.
 In some circumstances the existence of one point may be enough in others it will be a combination of factors.
 We have reproduced the factors to be considered below.
 Paragraph H4013 contains useful examples of how the criteria will be applied:

 Guidance on what constitutes a profession and vocation is less detailed.
 Examples of a profession include accountancy, the law and consultancy.
 Examples of a vocation given in the ADM include sport, music and acting.

 The profession and vocation must be carried out in a capacity other than an employed earner.